Ellzud/foundry-cards/README.md

 Mainly useful for cards who can be read from the two ways.

-## Using the shortcuts
+## Using Hand and Revealed cards summary

 When you add the module, two panels will be displayed on your canvas :

 ![Shortcut display](docs/README_shortcut_display.webp?raw=true)

-### Configuring your shortcuts
+### Configuring your panels

 This configuration is available for each player.

-The configure panel can be opened via the module settings panels, or directly via a right click on the left icon of one of the two shortcuts.
+The configure panel can be opened via the module settings panels, or directly via a right click on the left icon of one of the two panels.

 ![Shortcut config](docs/README_shortcut_configuration.webp?raw=true)

 In it, you can:
-- Hide unwanted shortcuts
+- Hide unwanted panel
 - Change their left icon
 - Change the amount of displayed cards
-- Make the shortcuts really small, or really big
+- Make the panels really small, or really big

-If you choose to display 0 cards, the shortcut will instead display the summary of the stack :
+If you choose to display 0 cards, the panel will instead display the summary of the stack :

 ![Shortcut zero cards](docs/README_shortcut_zero_cards.webp?raw=true)

-### Moving your shortcuts
+### Moving your panels

 The left icon of each shortcut is draggable.
 Use them to move your shortcuts where you want.

-### Available actions on shortcut
+### Available actions on panels

 - Clicking on a card will make the stack display pop out, with the given card selected
-- Left and right brackets can help you see what you have (Lopp through cards)
+- Left and right brackets can help you see what you have (Loop through cards)
 - The eye icon in the summary simply open the stack display